Walla Walla expeditions: Background

-The Sahaptin nations acquired horses through Northern Shoshone in the eighteenth century, radically changing their subsistence gathering patterns.
+The Sahaptian nations acquired horses through Northern Shoshone in the eighteenth century, radically changing their subsistence gathering patterns.
 Groups of Niimíipu, Cayuse and Walla Walla peoples began to hunt Plains bison across the Rocky Mountains throughout winters.
 Plateau natives had progressively explored regions lying to the south prior the expeditions.
 In 1841 Charles Wilkes stated that Piupiumaksmaks and Tawatoy were "going to the Shasta country to trade for blankets, powder and ball, together with trinkets and beads, in exchange for their horses and beaver-skins."
 Members of the Walla Walla nation later claimed that Piupiumaksmaks was horse raiding in modern California from an early age.

 As the Columbian Plateau became included in the expanding North American fur trade, additional materials and goods additionally altered their means of living.
 Regional trade was focused on Fort Nez Percés, a Hudson's Bay Company (HBC) post.
 These transactions didn't include livestock as the HBC station maintained a policy of keeping its supply of animals.
 Settlers from the United States of America began to emigrate to the Willamette Valley in the 1830s and traveled through the plateau.
 Small numbers of ox and cattle were purchased from them, adding to the large horse herds already established.
 Marcus Whitman reported to his superiors being lent two oxen from a Cayuse noble to establish Waiilaptu in 1836.